A Single Friendly Guide to Christmas Services

 5. Give a talk relevant for everyone

 There are lots of ways to open up the Christmas story in a way that is engaging and relevant for all.
-Sometimes a simple focus on what the good news of Christmas meant to those in the Bible - and for all of us today - can be the most profound.
+Sometimes a simple focus on what the good news of Christmas meant for those in the Bible - and for us today - can be the most profound.

 It can be tempting to draw comparisons between families today and the Holy family.
 We’d encourage you not to use this as the opening hook of your sermon, and to be wary of telling stories about your own experience of pregnancy or having children.